fdenbl789/Time-Series-with-Electricity-Prices/README.md

 The skills used to complete this project consisted of sourcing data by API, preprocessing data, EDA, running the Autocorrelation Function and Partial Autocorrelation Function and selecting a model based on RMSE scores and using Python to make visualizations with Pandas.

 ## WHAT I POSTED ON GITHUB:
-There is 1 notebook posted on Github called 'Time Series with Electricity Prices.ipynb.'
+There are 2 notebooks posted on Github.
+The first one is called 'API.ipynb', which is where I made my API calls.
+The 2nd notebook is called 'Time Series with Electricity Prices.ipynb', which contain the rest of the project.

 ## QUESTIONS I POSED:
 1. What model performed best and why?